-Like his close friend Minh, Nhan is a former national park guide at Bach Ma National Park in Central Vietnam where he worked for ten years up until 2010.
-Nowadays Nhan guides Vietnam Birding clients on tours through Vietnam enthusiastically sharing his local knowledge of the region’s fauna, flora and culture with them.
+Like his close friend Le Quy Minh, Nhan is a former national park guide at Bach Ma National Park in central Vietnam where he worked for ten years up until 2010.
+Nowadays Nhan guides Vietnam Birding clients on tours throughout the country enthusiastically sharing his local knowledge of the region’s fauna, flora and culture with them.

 Tran Van Bay

 After completing his studies at the forestry university in 2001 Bay returned to his home province of Ninh Binh and began working at Cuc Phuong National Park.
 Taking up birding the following year Bay was soon appointed birding guide at Cuc Phuong Tourism Department where he still works.
 Bay is the local guide for many Vietnam Birding clients visiting Cuc Phuong and he takes great pleasure in introducing the park’s rich biodiversity to visitors from around the world.

 Le Manh Hung

 A professional ornithologist based in Hanoi, Hung runs the Zoology Museum at the National Centre for Natural Science and Technology.
 He has taken part in dozens of research surveys and expeditions throughout Vietnam in conjunction with conservation NGOs and universities from around the world.
 Hung has authored several books on Vietnam’s birds including the Vietnamese language photographic guide Chim Vietnam and an English language guide to the birds of Phu Quoc Island as well as many scientific papers and articles.
 In addition to being an experienced birding guide Hung is also a very accomplished bird photographer.